Seven Thunders (film): Production

 It was part of a two picture deal Daniel Angel signed with Rank the other being Carve Her Name with Pride.
 Stephen Boyd was loaned to Rank by 20th Century Fox.
 Filming started in March 1957.

+The movie was one of several that the Rank Organisation filmed overseas at the time.
+The movie was made through Angel's company.

 It was shot at Pinewood Studios and on location in Marseille.
 The film's sets were designed by the art director Arthur Lawson.

-The associate producer, John Brabourne, got along so well with director Hugo Fresene that they collaborated again on Harry Black.
+The associate producer, John Brabourne, got along so well with director Hugo Fregonese that they collaborated again on Harry Black.